 One of the historic district's most popular attractions is Henry C. Chambers Waterfront Park, located on the banks of the Beaufort River.
 Swings along the park's walkway provide a shady spot to enjoy the water view and the cool sea breezes.
 A number of events are held at the park each year, including the Gullah Festival, Beaufort Water Festival, The Taste of Beaufort and Beaufort Shrimp Festival.

 Just north of the park is the colorful Bay Street with its eclectic collection of restaurant and shops.
-Lunch, dinner or dessert, you’ll find plenty of options from Plums Restaurant, specializing in the local Lowcountry cuisine, to Wined It Up, a wine bar and deli, to Southern Sweets, an old fashioned ice cream parlor and luncheonette.
+Lunch, dinner or dessert, you'll find plenty of options from Plums Restaurant, specializing in the local Lowcountry cuisine, to Saltus River Grill, offering creative seafood dishes, to Southern Sweets, an old fashioned ice cream parlor and luncheonette.

 Beaufort also offers plenty of activities for those who love the outdoors.
 The multi-use Spanish Moss Trail, a 12-foot wide paved pathway from Beaufort to Port Royal, is a favorite destination for walking and cycling.